RoboBreizh-RoboCup-Home/manager_pepper/README.md

 **Example for The Carry My Luggage task**

 Write plan file describing high level tasks required to finish the task in a certain orders.
 Multiple orders and possibilities can be added on a single file.
 File available [there](https://github.com/RoboBreizh-RoboCup-Home/manager_pepper/blob/devel/demo_pnp/plans/carry_my_luggage.plan).
-We can then generate a first Petri Net using these high level tasks
+We can then generate a first Petri Net using these high level tasks.

 ```
 # Inside the Docker container